coastline

 Redwood national and state parks

-Redwood National and State Parks are a complex of several old-growth forest parks located along the far northern California coast.
-They comprise Redwood National Park, and California's Jedediah Smith Redwoods, Del Norte Coast Redwoods, and Prairie Creek Redwoods State Parks, which together protect 45% of all remaining coast redwood.
-Because they are so far north, these four parks receive more rainfall and morning fog than other redwood parks further south near San Francisco, allowing the trees to reach maximum height and circumference.
-The redwoods here are the tallest, and among the oldest and largest in the world.
-The jungle environment of Jedediah Smith Redwoods State Park, in particular, produces several record-setting tree sizes, including the great Grove of Titans and Stout Grove.
-For a full report on these redwood parks please check out my Guide to the California Redwoods.
+Redwood National and State Parks, a collection of old-growth forest parks along California’s far northern coast, include Redwood National Park and California's Jedediah Smith Redwoods, Del Norte Coast Redwoods, and Prairie Creek Redwoods State Parks.
+Together, they protect 45% of the remaining coast redwoods.
+Due to their northern location, these parks receive more rainfall and morning fog compared to other redwood parks further south, which allows the trees to reach their maximum height and circumference.
+The redwoods here are the tallest, as well as among the oldest and largest trees in the world.
+Jedediah Smith Redwoods State Park, in particular, boasts several record-setting trees, including the famous Grove of Titans and Stout Grove.
+For a comprehensive overview of these majestic forests, refer to my Guide to the California Redwoods.

 Grove of Titans, Jedediah Smith Redwoods State Park, Redwood National Park, California